-1During 2017 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
+&lt;sup>1During 2020 the Niagara County Water District collected and analyzed 50 samples for lead and copper.
 The level presented represents the 90th percentile of the 50 sites tested.
 The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
-The analysis showed concentrations below action levels for all 50 copper samples.
+The analysis showed concentrations below action levels for all 50 copper samples and 49 of 50 lead samples.

-2Turbidity is a measure of the cloudiness of the water.
-We test it because it is a good indicator of the effectiveness of our filtration system.
-NCWD's highest single turbidity measurement for the year was 0.05 NTU.
-State regulations require that turbidity must always be below 1 NTU leaving the Water Plant and 5 NTU in the distribution system.
+&lt;sup>2Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system.
+NCWD's highest single turbidity measurement for the year was 0.18 NTU and the lowest was 0.01 NTU.
+State regulations require that turbidity must always be less than or equal to 1.0 NTU leaving the Water Plant and 5 NTU in the distribution system.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
-All samples collected in 2018 were below the treatment technique level.
+All samples collected in 2020 were below the treatment technique level and do not constitute a violation.